 There’s a longer list for women because females tend to be subject to a higher number of conflicting expectations, which can vary within academic, athletic, social, and career circles and more.

-I’ll add to this list ones we may encounter at church:
+I’ll add to ones we may encounter at church:

 - Lack of knowledge regarding a passage or story in the Bible